 This is where it gets a little complicated.
 In the same way that Roth IRAs have restrictions on how much you can earn to be eligible, SEP IRAs have more complicated rules on how much you can contribute.

-The maximum amount you can contribute to an SEP for 2017 is 25% of earnings, or $54,000, whichever amount is less.
-This is true for the person who is self-employed.
+The maximum amount you can contribute to an SEP is 25% of earnings, or $56,000, whichever amount is less.
 If you’re self-employed and you also employ others, then you can make that same max contribution on their behalf.

 Otherwise, SEPs operate like a Traditional IRA.
 You make the contributions tax-free, and then when you withdraw, the money is subject to tax.
 If you withdraw before age 59 ½ without a qualifying reason, you are subject to a 10% fee.